GSA/cto-website/_guides/Tiger_teams.md

   - Information Security
 ---

 Tiger Teams are cross-functional teams pulled together for a period of time to address a critical issue.
 They are often formed when an IT issue is impacting customers and the most likely solutions have already been tried without success.
-A typical example would be that a critical application is running slowly, and a team is formed with representatives from network, infrastructure, development, and database groups.
-The group schedules a series of meetings to worth through an issue until a root cause is determined and a solution is implemented.
+A typical example would be that a critical application is running slowly, and a team is formed with representatives from the network, infrastructure, development, and database groups.
+The team schedules a series of meetings to work through an issue until a root cause is determined and a solution is implemented.

 ### Potential Risks To Be Avoided ###